 We expect that Chinese cities will further develop and transform due to the PRC government's plan of continuing rapid economic development.
-The continued redevelopment of Chinese cities is in turn expected to generate significant economic value for China, demand for high-end residential and multi-phase developments and opportunities for well capitalized and reputable property companies.
-As Chinese cities are built into modern commercial and service centers, we believe they will become economic hubs to their surrounding areas, which will be increasingly connected by a modern transportation infrastructure.
-An integral part of the transformation of these cities is efficient and innovative master planning of land utilization.
+The continued redevelopment of Chinese cities is in turn expected to generate significant economic value for China, demand for high-end residential and multi-phase developments and opportunities for well capitalised and reputable property companies.
+As Chinese cities are built into modern commercial and service centres, we believe they will become economic hubs to their surrounding areas, which will be increasingly connected by a modern transportation infrastructure.
+An integral part of the transformation of these cities is efficient and innovative master planning of land utilisation.
 We believe that our business model, built upon large-scale, city-core development projects, will position us to benefit from the expected emergence of modern cities in China.

 In mid-2009, we launched our Three-Year Plan which is designed to accelerate sustainable growth and maintain a closer balance between value creation for the longer term and cash generation in the short-to-medium term.
 The cornerstone of our Three-Year Plan is to expedite the development completion of our landbank portfolio.
+A second Three-Year Plan for 2013-2015 is currently under consideration.

-As of December 31, 2011, we have obtained land use rights certificates, or have entered into land grant contracts or legally binding master agreements with district governments for approximately 13.0 million sq.m. of landbank.
-These land parcels fall under our eight major multi-phase projects with an aggregate estimated leasable and saleable GFA of approximately 11.1 million sq.m. (of which approximately 8.2 million sq.m. is attributable to us) and approximately 1.9 million sq.m. of car parks and other public facilities.
+As at 30 June 2012, we have obtained land use rights certificates, or have entered into land grant contracts or legally binding master agreements with district governments for approximately 13.3 million sq.m. of landbank.
+These land parcels fall under our eight major multi-phase projects with an aggregate estimated leasable and saleable GFA of approximately 11.1 million sq.m. (of which approximately 8.2 million sq.m. is attributable to us) and approximately 2.2 million sq.m. of car parks and other public facilities.
 We have a controlling interest in all of these projects, except for the Dalian Tiandi project.
 In order to develop the Dalian Tiandi project, we entered into a joint venture agreement with SOCAM Development Limited ("SOCAM") and the Yida Group Company Limited ("Yida") and its subsidiaries (together with Yida, the "Yida Group").
-This project in Dalian city is expected to have approximately 3.4 million sq.m. of aggregate GFA, of which 48.0% will be attributable to us.
-Among such 3.4 million sq.m. of aggregate GFA, we have obtained land use rights certificates of two plots of land with an aggregate GFA of 3.1 million sq.m.
+This project in Dalian city is expected to have approximately 3.6 million sq.m. of aggregate GFA, of which 48.0% will be attributable to us.
+Among such 3.6 million sq.m. of aggregate GFA, we have obtained land use rights certificates of two plots of land with an aggregate GFA of 3.3 million sq.m.
 For the remaining plots of land, we plan to participate in the bidding or public auction, once they are ready for sale.
 We expect that the aggregate GFA on such remaining plots of land for the Dalian Tiandi project will be approximately 0.3 million sq.m.

-As of December 31, 2011, we have eight major multi-phase projects in various stages of development located in the Chinese cities of Shanghai, Wuhan, Chongqing, Foshan and Dalian.
-Shanghai is located in the economically vibrant Yangtze River Delta, Wuhan is a major transportation hub located in central China and Chongqing is a major commercial and industrial center in southwestern China.
-Foshan, located in the Pearl River Delta, one of the major economic regions and manufacturing centers in China, is a major city in Guangdong Province and is close to Guangzhou city.
-Dalian, located on the coast of Bohai Bay, is a major city in Liaoning Province and a regional economic center in northeast China.
+As at 30 June 2012, we have eight major multi-phase projects in various stages of development located in the Chinese cities of Shanghai, Wuhan, Chongqing, Foshan and Dalian.
+Shanghai is located in the economically vibrant Yangtze River Delta, Wuhan is a major transportation hub located in central China and Chongqing is a major commercial and industrial centre in southwestern China.
+Foshan, located in the Pearl River Delta, one of the major economic regions and manufacturing centres in China, is a major city in Guangdong Province and is close to Guangzhou city.
+Dalian, located on the coast of Bohai Bay, is a major city in Liaoning Province and a regional economic centre in northeast China.